 Fear existed in an era when MTV was still really awesome.
 This horror reality series took us to many of haunted places, such as West Virginia State Penitentiary, the USS Hornet aircraft carrier, Fort Gaines, and Mina Dos Estrellas.
 On top of being in allegedly haunted places, the challenges the show put the contestants through were usually pretty horrifying.
 MTV really pushed the cast to the limits.

 While this scary MTV show only ran for two seasons from 2000-2002, it remains one of the most underrated horror experiences out there.
+Hopefully, some new reality shows will live up to the standards set by Fear.
 Here's why you should find this series and give it a rewatch:

 Legend Has It That The Show Was Canceled Because A Contestant Died